Cynthia Bailey On Phaedra Parks’ Divorce: Did She Find ‘RHOA’ Co-Star Shady?

 Cynthia Bailey’s primary storyline on this season of The Real Housewives of Atlanta was her moving on from her ex-husband, Peter Thomas.
 The cameras rolled as she decided to sell their marital home, purchase a lake home, and start over with her daughter.
 Fans also saw how she and Peter tried to remain friends, including how they bonded over breakfast during a trip to Hawaii.
-Clearly, these two have a cordial relationship and they have respect for one another.
-But that doesn’t seem to be the case for Phaedra Parks and Apollo Nida.
+Clearly, these two have a cordial relationship and respect for one another.
+However, that doesn’t seem to be the case for Phaedra Parks and Apollo Nida.

 According to a new Bravo report, Cynthia Bailey is now speaking out about her co-star’s divorce, which continued to play out on this season of The Real Housewives of Atlanta.
 Kandi Burruss’ mother questioned why Parks was still married to Nida after two years of him being behind bars.
-As it turns out, she may have waited two years to get divorced, so she could have the divorce play out in her interests rather than Apollo’s interests.
+As it turns out, she may have waited two years to get divorced so she could have the divorce play out in her interests rather than Apollo’s interests.

 "I am a woman.
 Phenomenally." -Maya Angelou????
 Today is Equal Pay Day.
 We're all phenomenal women and we all deserve equal pay for equal work.
 Support seven fearless women's rights orgs when you rock this Maya Angelou-inspired tee.
 Get yours at omaze.com/woman or through the link in @omazeworld bio. ❤️ #EqualPayDay #womanpower #50Cynt #phenomenalwoman